open-sorcerer64/Droid-Cam-RPi/README.md

 # Droid-Cam-RPi

-DroidCam turns your Android device into a webcam.
+> DroidCam turns your Android device into a webcam.
 The app works with a PC client that connects the computer with your phone.

-This version is made for Raspberry Pi, specifically.
-Tested on Raspberry Pi OS 32bit only.
-Testers are welcome.
+This script makes installing DroidCam easier on T he RaspberryPi

 Installation Steps: